 Let’s say you’re a cosmetic dentist in Houston.
-If you search for the terms “cosmetic dentist houston” and “cosmetic dentistry in houston,” you can see in the screenshot below that the terms look like they get almost the same amount of searches.
+If you search for the terms “cosmetic dentist Houston” and “cosmetic dentistry in Houston,” you can see in the screenshot below that the terms look like they get almost the same number of searches.

 Whenever you’re searching with this tool, be sure to select the “exact” checkbox on the left.
 That limits the number of searches to searches done in the local area instead of the entire U.S. (Click on the image below to see larger version and hit the back button to come back here).

 But let’s head over to Google Trends, where we can dig deeper for locally relevant search information over time or for specific time periods.

 First, you’ll see a plain kind of screen like the one below.
 Just enter in one of the search terms you’re looking at and hit enter (or click the Explore button).

 On the left you will see “Search Terms.”
 Click “Add terms” and put in the other keywords you’re researching.
 You’ll also see a map.
 Click on the map until you zoom down to your area.

 In our example, it’s Houston.
 Now the data and graph will change.
 In this instance, you’ll see that “cosmetic dentistry Houston” (in red) is almost always searched for more often than “cosmetic dentist Houston” (in blue).

 There are a few little peaks where they were close in terms of the number of searches that web surfers entered for them, but not most of the time.
 Nice to know, right?